On laminar groups, Tits alternatives, and convergence group actions on $S^2$: Free products, torsion, and promotion of pseudo-fibering

 Since both $G$ and $H$ are finite, there is a large freedom to construct laminations inductively as before.
 Indeed, we can slightly perturb the construction of $\Lambda_2$ to get a third very full and loose invariant lamination $\Lambda_3$ with endpoints distinct from $\Lambda_1$ and $\Lambda_2$.
 Theorem \ref{thm:mobius} then implies every element of $G*H$ is M\"{o}bius-like, hence has finitely many fixed points.

 Alternatively, to show every element of $G*H$ acts on $S^1$ with at most two fixed points, we can use Bass-Serre theory.
 Clearly torsion elements of $G*H$ act freely on $S^1$.
-Nontorsion elements must have their fixed points in the subset $S^1 \setminus \Gamma_\infty$, which (partly because $G$ and $H$ are finite) can be identified with the ends of the Bass-Serre tree for $G*H$.
+Nontorsion elements must have their fixed points in the subset $S^1 \setminus \Gamma_\infty$, which can be identified with the ends of the Bass-Serre tree for $G*H$.
 Standard results now imply such elements have two fixed points in $S^1$. \end{proof}

 Theorem \ref{thm:free-product} has an immediate corollary in the context of 3-manifold groups.

 \begin{cor} Let $M$ be a connected sum of two lens spaces.
 Then $\pi_1(M)$ admits a pseudo-fibered group action on $S^1$. \end{cor}